Bishop Machebeuf High School: Campus Ministry

 The liturgy division provides liturgical experiences for the entire student body.
-This primarily refers to the All School Liturgy which happens on a monthly basis.
-The liturgy division also assists the organization of First Friday Adoration days and monthly confession services.
+This primarily refers to the All School Liturgy which happens on a weekly basis.
+The liturgy division also assists the organization of First Friday Adoration days and triannual confession services.

-Finally the liturgy division organizes All School prayer at BMHS including but not limited to: Opening and Closing of the school prayer and special prayer services during the liturgical seasons.
+Finally, the liturgy division organizes All School prayer at BMHS including but not limited to: Opening and Closing of the school prayer and special prayer services during the liturgical seasons.